SequAna-Ukon/VTK_CF/README.md

 - vsn
 - matrixStats

-# DAY 2: Böstrom et al 2017

-## Requirements

-## Part 2: Installing software in your user directory
+## Part 5: Installing software in your user directory
 We'll need some programs if we're going to do some work.

 One way to install programs on a Linux system is at the system level.